axel2k9/CarryHelper/README.md

 /bind ch   ( bind to open menu )

 If you got any questions Please dm urmomscool#8630 in discord I will  reach out to you ASAP

+IMPORTANT INFORMATION:
+THIS MOD IS CONFIRMED BY THE ADMINS AND YOU WILL NOT GET BANNED  FOR USING IT